dhutapratama/docs/requests.md

 <a name="configuring-trusted-hosts"></a>
 ## Configuring Trusted Hosts

-By default, Laravel will respond to all requests it receives regardless of the content of the HTTP request's `Host` header.
+By default, Lets will respond to all requests it receives regardless of the content of the HTTP request's `Host` header.
 In addition, the `Host` header's value will be used when generating absolute URLs to your application during a web request.

 Typically, you should configure your web server, such as Nginx or Apache, to only send requests to your application that match a given host name.
-However, if you do not have the ability to customize your web server directly and need to instruct Laravel to only respond to certain host names, you may do so by enabling the `App\Http\Middleware\TrustHosts` middleware for your application.
+However, if you do not have the ability to customize your web server directly and need to instruct Lets to only respond to certain host names, you may do so by enabling the `App\Http\Middleware\TrustHosts` middleware for your application.

 The `TrustHosts` middleware is already included in the `$middleware` stack of your application; however, you should uncomment it so that it becomes active.
 Within this middleware's `hosts` method, you may specify the host names that your application should respond to.
 Incoming requests with other `Host` value headers will be rejected: